immersive-web/real-world-geometry/plane-detection-explainer.md

 - The entire API surface is synchronous.
 - Plane attributes are only well-defined during `XRSession.requestAnimationFrame()` callback.
 - Strictly equal plane objects represent the same plane.
-- If a plane was detected in frame N and is still being detected in frame N+1, it will be represented by exactly the same object in `worldInformation.detectedPlanes` set, potentially with updated attributes.
+- If a plane was detected in frame N and is still being detected in frame N+1, it will be represented by exactly the same object in `detectedPlanes` set, potentially with updated attributes.
-- If a plane was detected in frame N and is no longer being detected in frame N+1, it will not be present in `worldInformation.detectedPlanes` set.
+- If a plane was detected in frame N and is no longer being detected in frame N+1, it will not be present in `detectedPlanes` set.
 Although an application might still contain references to its plane object, any access to its properties will result in an exception.
 - If the application needs to access plane data information from previous frames, it has to copy the properties of the planes it’s interested in.

 ## Synchronous hit-test
-Exposing planes to the application also allows the application to implement custom, synchronous hittest against those planes.
+Exposing planes to the application also allows the application to implement custom, synchronous hit-test against those planes.
 Potential downside of this approach is the lack of access to the same data that the underlying AR frameworks are using to perform hit-test - this can result in lower quality of hit-test results when they are computed purely in JavaScript.

 ## Current limitations
 During a session that has enabled plane detection, the information about planes gets refined over time.
-This poses challenges to the developers as they cannot assume that the plane’s polygon or center won’t change.
+This poses challenges to the developers as they cannot assume that the plane’s polygon or pose won’t change.
 Implications of plane information changing are that positioning objects relative to the plane might require adjusting said objects’ positions.
 One possible solution to this problem would be an introduction of / integrating anchors with plane detection.